ghope87/geospatial-analysis-covid-mortality/README.md

 The analysis uses publicly available data from:

-- Office for National Statistics (ONS) — COVID-19 mortality
+- Office for National Statistics (ONS) — COVID-19 mortality, Local Authority District December 2021 data
 - NHS England — COVID-19 vaccination uptake
 - UK Government — Index of Multiple Deprivation (IMD) 2019
 - NOMIS / ONS — population and population density

 Vaccination uptake was age-standardized after aggregating population and vaccination data into broad age groups.

+(Note: ONS LAD boundaries December 2021 dataset is not stored in this repository because of its file size.
+Download the boundary dataset from the ONS/Open Geography portal and place it in data/boundaries before running the analysis.)

 ## Analytical Workflow